Summer vacation has come to its end here and everywhere I go, the conversations start with sharing stories of what we did and where we went.

 Despite teaching from fairy tales for nearly two years now, I haven’t studied them much.
 This gap in my knowledge didn’t bother me until an Italian stranger challenged me in a conversation over soup and salad this summer.

 She asked me if I understood the symbolism and origins of fairy tales and urged me to learn more about it when I confessed I didn’t.
 This conversation came the day after I read in Jon Kabat-Zinn’s Wherever you go, there you are that “old fairy tales… are ancient maps, offering their own guidance for the development of full human beings.”
-(81) So, he’s saying here that fairy tales teach us not just about how to avoid evil witches, but about how to become complete beings on this plant of ours.
+(81) So, he’s saying here that fairy tales teach us not just about how to avoid evil witches, but about how to become complete beings on this planet of ours.

-Now, the way I see things, these kinds of coincidences can only be read as universe gathering its resources to push me in a particular direction.
+Now, the way I see things, these kinds of coincidences can only be read as the universe gathering its resources to push me in a particular direction.
 This time, it was to get met to read and research more fairy tales.

 Being such a resourceful thing, the universe then conspired to deposit me two weeks later in Hay-on-Wye, a village on the English-Welsh border dedicated to selling used books.